Van Mildert College, Durham: Mildert's Inn

-The Van Mildert College Bar (also known as Mildert's Inn which few known) is a recently refurbished bar which are extensively used by both members of the college and students from other colleges.
+The Van Mildert College Bar (also known as Mildert's Inn which few known) is a recently refurbished bar used by both members of the college and students from other colleges.
 It is also generally used for holding JCR meetings during term time and in recent years has won the 'University Bar' category of the Best Bar None and awards from Durham City for the 2008–09 and 2010–11 academic years.
 Most recently, Van Mildert's Bar has also won the 'Gold' category for the Best Bar None Awards for the year 2016–17.

 The Bar produces its own brand of ale called 'Treasure in the Swamp' and serves other alcoholic and non-alcoholic drinks and/or alcohol alternatives.
 The bar is infamous for its college drink – ‘The Little Lad’ and ‘Shrek Juice’.

 Lake Mildert and Tees Lawn

 The lake is perhaps the most distinctive physical features of the college and is an integral part of the college's identity and community, and a valuable environmental resources for a variety of plants and animals.
 In the not too distant past, it has been used as an ice rink by college members when the lake water froze in the winter, and rowing boats have traversed it at summer balls.
 There were also plans to convert the area nearest to Main College into an outdoor swimming pool, although this was not eventually realised.
 The lake has now toxic water warning and is out of bounds at all times, with transgression of the rule taken very seriously by the College Officers.

 The college recorded at least 10 species of wildlife to be thriving within the college grounds, which includes the Grey Herons and the infamous species of Van Mildert ducks, the Mallards.
 Now an enviable haven for wildlife, the college grounds host a new cohort of ducklings every year and its water lilies around the lake provides sanctuary for a plethora of animals.
 The lake is aerated by the two fountains, which provide a home for various fish and plants.